Detectives and Criminal Investigators

 User poll

-Our visitors have voted that there is a small chance this occupation will be replaced.
-This assessment is further supported by the calculated automation risk level, which estimates 13% chance of automation.
+Our visitors have voted there's a minimal chance this occupation will be automated.
+This assessment is further supported by the calculated automation risk level, which estimates 10% chance of automation.

 What do you think the risk of automation is?